-Turning roadways - channelization, islands, superelevation Auxiliary lanes Median openings - control radii, lengths, skew Left turns and U-turns For this course, Chapter 9 of A Policy on Geometric Design of Highways and Streets (also known as the "Green Book") published by the American Association of State Highway and Transportation Officials (AASHTO) will be used primarily for fundamental geometric design principles.
+For this course, AASHTO's A Policy on Geometric Design of Highways and Streets (also known as the "Green Book") will be used primarily for fundamental geometric design principles.
 This text is considered to be the primary guidance for U.S. roadway geometric design.

-PDR-Pro Online Education for Engineers Intersection Geometric Design I This document is intended to explain some principles of good roadway design and show the potential trade-offs that the designer may have to face in a variety of situations, including cost of construction, maintenance requirements, compatibility with adjacent land uses, operational and safety impacts, environmental sensitivity, and compatibility with infrastructure needs.
-Geometric design is the assembly of the fundamental three-dimensional features of the highway that are related to its operational quality and safety.
-Its basic objective is to provide a smooth-flowing, crash-free facility.
-Geometric roadway design consists of three main parts: cross section (lanes and shoulders, curbs, medians, roadside slopes and ditches, sidewalks); horizontal alignment (tangents and curves); and vertical alignment (grades and vertical curves).
-Combined, these elements provide a three-dimensional layout for a roadway.
-Effective geometric design transmits knowledge from research and operational experience to the user.
-It reflects both human and vehicular characteristics and capabilities.
+This document is intended to explain some principles of good roadway design and show the potential trade-offs that the designer may have to face in a variety of situations, including cost of construction, maintenance requirements, compatibility with adjacent land uses, operational and safety impacts, environmental sensitivity, and compatibility with infrastructure needs.

 The practice of geometric design will always be a dynamic process with a multitude of considerations: driver age and abilities; vehicle fleet variety and types; construction costs; maintenance requirements; environmental sensitivity; land use; aesthetics; and most importantly, societal values.

 Despite this dynamic character, the primary objective of good design will remain as it has always been - to provide a safe, efficient and cost-effective roadway that addresses conflicting needs or concerns.

 INTERSECTIONS

 Intersections are unique roadway elements where conflicting vehicle streams (and sometimes non-motorized users) share the same space.
-This area encompasses all modes of travel - pedestrian

-bicycle

-passenger vehicle

-truck

-transit

-as well as auxiliary lanes, medians, islands, sidewalks and pedestrian ramps.
+This area encompasses all modes of travel - pedestrian, bicycle, passenger vehicle, truck, and transit as well as auxiliary lanes, medians, islands, sidewalks and pedestrian ramps.
 These may further heighten the accident potential and constrain the operational efficiency and network capacity of the urban street system.
 However, the main objective of intersection design is to facilitate the roadway user and enhance efficient vehicle movement.
 The need to provide extra time for drivers to perceive, decide, and navigate through the intersection is central to intersection design controls and practices.

-Designing to accommodate the appropriate traffic control are critical to good intersection design.
+Designing to accommodate the appropriate traffic control is critical to good intersection design.
 Warrants and guidelines for selection of appropriate intersection control (including stop, yield, all-stop, or signal control) may be found in the MUTCD.

 Basic Elements of Intersection Design

 Human Factors

 Driver habits, decision ability, driver expectancy, decision/reaction time, paths of movement, pedestrian characteristics, bicyclists

 Traffic Considerations

 Roadway classifications, capacities, turning movements, vehicle characteristics, traffic movements, vehicle speeds, transit, crash history, bicycles, pedestrians

-Physical Elements

-Abutting properties, vertical alignments, sight distance, intersection angle, conflict area, speed-change lanes, geometric design, traffic control, lighting, roadside design, environmental factors, crosswalks, driveways, access management

-Economic Factors

-Improvement costs, energy consumption, right-of-way impacts